chingu-voyages/voyage-project-tier3-planningpoker/README.md

     - [ ] Utilize responsive design techniques to adapt to different viewport sizes.

 ### Extras (Not Required)

 -   Number of tasks
     - [ ] The app should have more than one task at the same time.

 -   Session management
+    - [ ] Integrate timer
     - [ ] The session creator should have the ability to start, pause, resume, and end the session as needed.
     - [ ] The app should notify participants about the session status changes (e.g., session started, paused, resumed, ended).